 \section{Conclusion}

 This letter has presented a novel framework for robot swarm shape assembly in both 2D and 3D scenarios.
 The proposed framework integrated a memory-efficient, tree-based shape encoding-decoding scheme with a behavior-based, distributed assembly controller.
-Compared with a state-of-the-art image-based baseline, our approach reduced memory usage by one to two orders of magnitude, which is critical for fully distributed systems and resource-constrained robots.
-Furthermore, 2D and 3D simulations with up to 400 robots demonstrated dimension-independent performance, achieving two to three times faster shape entry while maintaining comparable final uniformity relative to the baseline.
-Finally, experiments with a swarm of 6 to 7 UAVs validated the practical feasibility of our framework.
-Future research will focus on eliminating the global frame assumption, reducing dependency on the motion capture system, and developing robust communication strategies to cope with intermittent links in 3D deployments.
+Compared with a representative image-based baseline, our approach reduced memory usage by one to two orders of magnitude, which is critical for fully distributed systems and resource-constrained robots.
+Furthermore, 2D and 3D simulations with up to 400 robots demonstrated dimension-independent performance of our method, achieving two to four times faster shape entry compared with the baseline.
+Finally, experiments with a swarm of 6 to 7 UAVs validated the real-world feasibility of our framework.
+Future research will focus on eliminating the global frame assumption, mitigating the downwash effect, reducing dependency on the motion capture system, and developing robust communication strategies to cope with intermittent links in 3D deployments.